Propagation properties and stability of dark solitons in weakly interacting Bose-Bose droplets: Introduction

 Standard dark solitons can be divided into fully and partially depleted -- black and grey correspondingly.
 Black solitons have a $\pi$-jump in their phase.
 The phase of grey solitons changes smoothly and the total phase difference is smaller than $\pi$.
 All in all, they share the features of dark solitons in single-component Bose gases~\cite{Jackson_1998, Sato_2016}.

-Yet, there is still another type of solitons, so far found only in a beyond-LHY description called LLGPE of 1D Bose-Bose mixtures~\cite{Kopycinski_2023b} and dipolar Bose gases~\cite{Kopycinski_2023a}.
+Yet, there is still another type of solitons, so far found only in a beyond-LHY description called LLGPE of 1D Bose-Bose mixtures~\cite{Kopycinski_2023b} and dipolar Bose gases~\cite{Kopycinski_2023a}, but had been retrieved as the solutions of some differential equations~\cite{Berestycki_1983} and called ``solitonlike bubbles" there.
 These anomalous solitons can be arbitrarily wide, are never fully depleted and have a constant phase profile.
 Moreover, they have a peculiar dispersion relation with an additional subbranch and a cusp.
-As they were not found in Ref.~\cite{Edmonds_2022}, one may think they appear due to beyond-LHY contributions to the method.
+As they were not found in~\cite{Edmonds_2023}, one may think they appear due to beyond-LHY contributions to the method.

 In this article, we derive the solitonic solution of the GGP and reveal the presence of anomalous solitons.
-We also show dark solitons can exist inside quantum droplets~(see Fig.~\ref{fig:abstract}).
+We also check the stability of the solutions and show that dark solitons can exist inside quantum droplets~(see figure~\ref{fig:abstract}).